 The AOC also highlighted the "far reaching review of Australian football [soccer] which he initiated has had a profound effect on the development of that sport."
 The Australian Paralympic Committee awarded Rod the Australian Paralympic Medal "for his support of Australian sport and, in particular, Paralympic sport".
 Rod Kemp also chairs a non-profit organisation and is a trustee of a major philanthropic fund.

-Appointed as an Independent Director to the SAHOF Board in October 2012
+Appointed to the SAHOF Board as an Independent in October 2012

 Michael McKay OAM - Director